-If you’ve read Preloved’s guide to tents and camping you’ll already know about the fun to be had under canvas, and in our tips for buying a used caravan we turned up the luxury a little.
-Now it’s time to cast our eye over the camper van and give some hints on what to look for and how to get a bargain.
+If you’ve read Preloved’s guide to tents and camping, you’ll already know about the fun to be had under canvas.
+In our tips for buying a used caravan we turned up the luxury a little.
+Now, it’s time to cast our eye to the camper van and give some hints on what to look for, and how to get a bargain!

 Caravan or camper van?

 Firstly we’ll revisit the decision we made in our caravan buyers guide – do you choose a caravan or a camper van?

 Caravans do offer a lower cost option and, if you expect to spend one or two weeks relaxing in the same spot, can be the better choice.
 If you do want to take trips around the local area during your holiday it’s easy to take the car and explore places that might be too small and narrow for a large camper van.